ldselvera/data_drift/README.md

 Data drift (covariate shift) is a change in the statistical distribution of production data from the baseline data used to train or build the model.
 Data from real-time serving can drift from the baseline data due to:

-•	Changes in the real world,
+*	Changes in the real world
-•	Training data not being a representation of the population,
+* Training data not being a representation of the population
-•	Data quality issues like outliers in the dataset.
+*	Data quality issues like outliers in the dataset

 For example, if you built a model with temperature data collected from a sensor in Celsius degrees, but the unit changed to Fahrenheit – it means there’s been a change in your input data, so the data has drifted.